delta-io/delta/docs/source/presto-integration.md

 ### Data consistency

 Whenever <Delta> generates updated manifests, it atomically overwrites existing manifest files.
-Therefore, <PrestoAnd> will always see a consistent view of the data files; it will see all of the old version files or all of the new version files.
-However, the granularity of the consistency guarantees depends on whether or not the table is partitioned.
+Therefore, <PrestoAnd> will always see a consistent view of the data files; it will see all the old version files or all of the new version files.
+However, the granularity of the consistency guarantees depends on whether the table is partitioned.

 - **Unpartitioned tables**: All the files names are written in one manifest file which is updated atomically.
 In this case <PrestoAnd> will see full table snapshot consistency.